tom-genoox/nettie-apps/utilities/dev/README.md

 3. Initialize a Git repository
 4. Create a GitHub repository (if requested)
 5. Add the project as a submodule to the main repository

+### GitHub Authentication

+The tool provides several convenient ways to authenticate with GitHub:

+1. **Environment Variables**: Set `GITHUB_TOKEN` or `GH_TOKEN` in your environment
+2. **Saved Tokens**: The tool can securely save tokens for future use
+3. **Browser Authentication**: Opens GitHub token creation page in your browser
+4. **Manual Entry**: You can still manually paste a token if preferred

+When the tool needs a GitHub token, it will:

+1. Check for a token in environment variables
+2. Look for a previously saved token
+3. If no token is found, or if you choose not to use a saved token, it will offer:
+   - Opening the GitHub token creation page in your browser
+   - Manual token entry

+After successful authentication, you'll have the option to save the token securely for future use.

 ## Development